shajra/learning-scala/README.md

 complete discussions to single files so they read more like short articles.

 However, this project is not a tutorial.
 It's not designed to teach any kind of cirruculum.
-It's just a diverse collection of things I found interesting and wrote up.
+It's just a assortment of things I found interesting and wrote up.

 Using This Project